-To access the roger beep feature, press the "(MENU) button" six times, "RO" will display on the screen.
-Press the "DOWN button" or "UP button" to select an option "on or off".
-Once the desired option has been selected, press the "(PTT) button" and this will save the selected option and the radio will return to the default screen.
+To access the roger beep feature, press the "(MENU/PWR) BUTTON" six times, "RO" will display on the screen.
+Press the "UP ARROW" or "DOWN ARROW" to select an option "on or off".
+Once the desired option has been selected, press the "(MON) BUTTON" and this will save the selected option and the radio will return to the default screen.